What are the main differences between a masker or a masker aligner from UV-KUB range and a direct laser writer from Dilase range?

 This is also the need to be able to structure resin thicknesses that may vary from a few hundred nanometres to several hundred microns with vertical side walls in all circumstances.

 - maskless technology, well adapted to fast prototyping and for the development of new functions at minimum costs.

-- Technology of micro-fabrication compatible with the structuration of very thick resins (important depth of focus)
+- technology of micro-fabrication compatible with the structuration of very thick resins (large depth of focus)

 - technology of micro-structuration with a very high resolution (<0.5µm)